 In Suwanee, it's Town Center, a public-private development located a couple of miles off I-85 at the intersection of two major roads, Buford Highway and Lawrenceville-Suwanee Road.
 Yet, thanks mostly to the 10-acre park at its heart, Town Center feels worlds away from hustle-and-bustle.
 Anchored by Suwanee's soaring, glass-fronted City Hall at one end and a terraced amphitheater at the other, the park includes the largest interactive fountain in Gwinnett County (the "Big Splash"), most of the public art pieces featured in the current "Suwanee SculpTour" (see "Theater/arts" section below) and even a Zagster bike sharing station (there's a second station in Suwanee Creek Park, and member riders get the first three hours free).

-The park hosts many of the 40 special events Suwanee puts on each year — everything from Georgia’s largest craft beer festival and the WoofStock pet festival to an annual August concert that this year also celebrates Town Center’s 15th anniversary with the Gin Blossoms as headliners.
-Meanwhile, on Tuesday nights, a runners club and a cornhole league both meet in the park.
+The park hosts many of the 40 special events Suwanee puts on each year — everything from Georgia's largest craft beer festival and the WoofStock pet festival to an annual August concert that this year also celebrates Town Center's 15th anniversary with the Gin Blossoms as headliners.
+Meanwhile,a runners club and a cornhole league both meet in the park.

 Ringing the park are three connecting walkways with shops and restaurants.
 Definitely worth a stop: Suwanee's Welcome Center, where you can find information on things to do in and around town, purchase fun Suwanee items and even stroll through an art gallery of sorts with works by North Gwinnett Arts Association members and others.
 It's located just off the park at 3930 Charleston Market Street.

-From Town Center, cross Buford Highway to take a pedestrian tunnel into circa 1871 Old Town.
-Primarily residential, it also features a handful of retail and offices housed in well-preserved buildings, a historic red caboose beside railroad tracks, the public library and PlayTown Suwanee, a kid-friendly spot with a castle, climbing wall, picnic area and more.
+From Town Center, cross Buford Highway to take a pedestrian tunnel into Old Town.
+The primarily residential area features buildings erected between 1871 and the early 1960s.
+It also features a handful of retail and offices housed in well-preserved buildings, a historic red caboose beside railroad tracks, the public library and PlayTown Suwanee, a kid-friendly spot with a castle, climbing wall, picnic area and more.

 Town Center, 330 Town Center Ave., Suwanee

-On July 27-28, “Broadway in the Park” returns to Town Center Park for free performances of “Aladdin Jr.” and the opening act of “Ali Baba.”
-This annual event is put on by Suwanee Performing Arts, the umbrella organization for Suwanee Ballet, the Sounds of Suwanee a cappella singers, an acting troupe and an improv group.
+and "Pirates of Penzance, Jr." This event is put on by Suwanee Performing Arts, the umbrella organization for Suwanee Ballet, the Sounds of Suwanee a cappella singers, an acting troupe and an improv group.
 These youth-based groups stage their own shows and perform at town events throughout the year.

 Meanwhile, Suwanee has gone all-in on public art.
 It has a Public Arts Commission and encourages developers to voluntarily commit 1 percent of their total project costs to art installations.
 The city pledged to do the same, and the dramatic “suspended sculpture” it commissioned for City Hall is a must-see.

-In 2011, Suwanee launched the first “SculpTour,” leasing 15 statues from their creators for display around town and holding a public vote on which one the city should buy.
-The fifth SculpTour runs through next March, with 18 pieces displayed in and around Town Center Park.
+In 2011, Suwanee launched the first "SculpTour," leasing 15 statues from their creators for display around town and holding a public vote on which one the city should buy.
+The 2019-2021 SculpTour features 14 pieces displayed in and around Town Center Park.
 Meanwhile, the city has purchased numerous SculpTour pieces, and local businesses have bought or commissioned others.

 These and other pieces in Suwanee's "permanent art collection" — such as "Remembrance," which incorporates a damaged, twisted relic from one of the World Trade Center towers — are displayed around town.
 Printed guides are available inside City Hall or online at suwanee.com.
 Free audio guides, including artists discussing their pieces, are available for iOS and Android via Otocast (otocast.com).